catseye/Castile/README.markdown

 This is the reference distribution for Castile, an unremarkable programming language.

-The current version of Castile is 0.1.
+The current version of Castile is 0.2-PRE.
 It is not only subject to change, it is pretty much *guaranteed* to change.
-I'm only releasing this version because it came to a certain plateau which I wanted to mark as a reference point.

 Unlike most of my programming languages, there is nothing that could really be described as innovative or experimental or even particularly unusual about Castile.
+It is influenced by:

-Castile is similar, in some ways, to C.  It has a type system which can be applied statically, and it has function values, but not closures.
+*   **C**: Most of Castile's syntax follows C, but it is generally more permissive (semicolons are optional, types of local variables and return types for functions do not have to be declared, etc.)  It has a type system which can be applied statically, and it has function values, but not closures.

-In other ways, it is not so similar.
+*   **Rust**: There is a union type, to which values must be explicitly promoted (with `as`) and extracted (with `typecase ... is`.)
     Expressions (statements) within a block must have void type, except the final expression, which is returned as the result of the block.
-Types of local variables, and return types for functions, do not have to be declared.
-There is a union type, to which values must be explicitly promoted (with `as`) and extracted (with `typecase ... is`.)
 Local variables are mutable, but arguments and globals are not, and neither are the fields of structs.
 There are no pointers.
-Some of these choices were probably influenced in part by Rust.
+    (Although, granted, many of these features are not precisely *from* Rust, they seem to be a result of me coming to some kind of C/Rust/functional language compromise.)

 Also unlike most of my programming languages (with the exceptions of ILLGOL and Bhuna), it was "designed by building" -- I wrote an interpreter, and